Please complete the "Request Camp Registration Packet" form by clicking the button below

 Registration packets (includes camp fee and scholarship form) will be mailed to those requesting a packet.

-A week long day camp in July, for children ages four through thirteen, with Type 1 Diabetes.
+A week long day camp at the end of June, for children ages four through thirteen, with Type 1 Diabetes.
 Panther Day Camp will be held at Camp McCullough in Covington.
-For information on Camp McCullough, please visit their web site at: campmccullough.org There is a "gallery" showing pictures of their campground.
+For information on Camp McCullough, please visit their website at: campmccullough.org There is a "gallery" showing pictures of their campground.
 The camp experience allows children with Type 1 Diabetes to meet other children with diabetes and talk with adults who have grown up with diabetes.